Zurc/angular-redux/steps.md

 ```
 searchBoxState: string;

-// could work with any name like x or y...
-I've put state because it's easier to grasp the concept
+constructor (...) {
   this.searchBox$.subscribe( state => {
       this.searchBoxState = state ? 'in' : 'out';
   })
+}
 ```

+This means: if searchBox property (from our state) it's true we assign 'in' to searchBoxState property on our class, else we assign 'out'

+by default, on our initialState (check line 83 ) we set our searchBox to false, so our element of class main-wrap will start with the state 'out', that means, moved entirely to the left ( left:100% - check line 214 )